timniederhausen/gn/docs/reference.md

       The command-line switch --root-target will override this value (see "gn help --root-target").

+  root_patterns [optional]
+      A list of label pattern strings.
+When not defined or empty, the GN build graph will contain all targets from any BUILD.gn evaluated in the default toolchain context, and their transitive dependencies.

+      When set to a non empty list, only the targets in the default toolchain matching these patterns, and their transitive dependencies, will be defined instead.

+      The command-line switch --root-pattern will override this value (see "gn help --root-pattern")

   script_executable [optional]
       By default, GN runs the scripts used in action targets and exec_script calls using the Python interpreter found in PATH.
 This value specifies the